Middle Income Workforce Housing

 Eligible Workforce Housing Projects include:

 - Construction of new owner-occupied housing that has an after-construction appraised value of at least $125,000 and not more than $330,000.

 - Owner-occupied housing units for which the cost to substantially rehabilitate exceeds 50% of a unit’s before-construction assessed value.
 After construction, appraised value must be at least $125,000 and not more than $330,000.

 - Upper-story housing for occupation by a homeowner.

-- In all cases, housing must not be a beneficiary of federal or state low-income housing tax credits, Community Development Block Grant funds, HOME Investment Partnerships funding, National Housing Trust Funds, or funds from the Nebraska Affordable Housing Trust Fund.
+- In all cases, housing must not be a beneficiary of federal or state low-income housing tax credits, Community Development Block Grant funds, HOME Investment Partnerships funding, National Housing Trust Funds, American Rescue Plan Act funds, or funds from the Nebraska Affordable Housing Trust Fund.

 Grantees, who are approved by the Department of Economic Development director, must be non-profit development organizations that administer or intend to administer a workforce housing investment fund and currently invest in MWHF eligible activities.
 The organization must have an active board of directors with expertise in development, construction and finance

 Through the fiscal year 2022-23, grants shall be awarded on a competitive basis until grant funds are no longer available.
-The initial competitive application cycle is now open!
-Letters of Intent are required and due April 1, 2021.
-Full applications are due May 12, 2021.
+The 2022 Application Guidelines are now available below under Application Guidelines.
+Letters of Intent are required and due by April 7.
+A template is included in the Application Guidelines.
+Full applications are due May 5, 2023.

-MWHF grants require a minimum one-to-one in cash matching funds.
+MWHF applications require a minimum of $0.50 per dollar, (i.e. 50% of requested award) match.
 Matching funds can be dollars contributed by individuals, businesses, foundations, local and regional political subdivisions, or other non-profit organizations into a single investment fund, administered by the eligible nonprofit development organization.